jundalisay/superblist/content/en/faq.md

 It means existence was not meant to be suffered.
 In our case, we use this knowledge to solve all problems.

-In the beginning, we used it to solve personal problems of others.
+In the beginning, we used it to solve the personal problems of others.
 In time, we saw everyone having the same pattern of problems.
 So we organized everything into Superphysics principles to make problem-solving more efficient.
 We saw that David Hume, in his Treatise of Human Nature, was already ahead in this regard.
 So we organized our principles into three (Material, Bio, and Social) to match his three books.
 This also matches the categorization by Descartes.
 {{< /l >}}

 {{< q a="Descartes" c="The Principles of Philosophy, Preface" >}}